Beta-Ketothiolase Deficiency Overview

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

 Toshiyuki Fukao-Shigemura practices in Gifu-shi, Japan.
-Fukao-Shigemura and is rated as a Distinguished expert by MediFind in the treatment of Beta-Ketothiolase Deficiency.
+Fukao-Shigemura is rated as a Distinguished expert by MediFind in the treatment of Beta-Ketothiolase Deficiency.
 Their top areas of expertise are Succinyl-CoA:3-Ketoacid CoA Transferase Deficiency, Beta-Ketothiolase Deficiency, Metabolic Acidosis, and Primary Carnitine Deficiency.

-Yuka Aoyama practices in Kasugai, Japan.
-Aoyama and is rated as a Distinguished expert by MediFind in the treatment of Beta-Ketothiolase Deficiency.
-Her top areas of expertise are Beta-Ketothiolase Deficiency, Succinyl-CoA:3-Ketoacid CoA Transferase Deficiency, Metabolic Acidosis, and Enlarged Liver.
+Elsayed Abdelkreem practices in Sohag, Egypt.
+Abdelkreem is rated as a Distinguished expert by MediFind in the treatment of Beta-Ketothiolase Deficiency.
+Their top areas of expertise are Beta-Ketothiolase Deficiency, Metabolic Acidosis, Enlarged Liver, and Succinyl-CoA:3-Ketoacid CoA Transferase Deficiency.

 Published Date: June 01, 2020